Updated: Mar 9, 2021

 What are the implications of not making your own choices?

 When you begin to pay attention to how your thoughts influence your beliefs, you will realise if any of them needs to be reassessed to become your true self.
 View guilt and shame as a piece of information on how you think about life and your purpose in it.
-Unhelpful thought and behaviours can be modified but who you are cannot.
-Remind yourself that the only person you need to be in life is you, taking some time to reassess what is really important to you is definitely worth.
+Unhelpful thought and behaviours can be modified, but who you intrinsically are cannot.
+Remind yourself that the only person you need to be in life is you; taking some time to reassess what is really important to you is definitely worth it.

-If the need to be accepted from people you love is strong, and making different choices is not possible, be extremely kind to yourself, be openminded toward yourself and give yourself the time you need.
+If the need to be accepted by people you love is strong, and making different choices is not possible, be extremely kind to yourself, be openminded toward yourself and give yourself the time you need.

-Accepting a role in life that is not yours, is a tough choice, if you do so, engage in extra self-care.
+Accepting a role in life that is not yours is a tough choice.
+If you decide to do so, engage in extra self-care.
 Surround yourself with all love you can.

 "Authenticity is the daily practice of letting go of who we think

 Do I need help?

 If you struggle with feelings of guilt from time to time, that's ok because everyone does.
 There is no way to eradicate guilt from life completely, and it can be useful to avoid some rushed or foolish choices.
 Talking to people you trust may help to see things from a different perspective.
 You can also chat with like-minded people and compare your experience to theirs.
 If you have the chance, be honest about your wishes and feelings, it will facilitate your journey.

 And if you need more information, feel free to contact me.